harmony-one/zkHMY/README.md

 # zk-HMY

+Zero Knowledge Proof on Harmony:

-Private HMY ERC20 token transactions on Harmony testnet.
+We demonstrate private HMY ERC20 token transactions on Harmony testnet.

 The code is modified based on zk-Dai project.

 ### Dependency